hashnoxt/Open-Source-Society-University/README.md

 - You can also interact through GitHub issues.
 If there is a problem with a course, or a change needs to be made to the curriculum, this is the place to start the conversation.
 Read more [here](CONTRIBUTING.md).
 - Subscribe to our [newsletter](https://tinyletter.com/OpenSourceSocietyUniversity).
 - Add **Open Source Society University** to your [Linkedin](https://www.linkedin.com/school/11272443/) profile!
 - Note: There is an unmaintained and deprecated firebase app that you might find when searching OSSU.
 You can safely ignore it.
-Read more in the [FAQ](./FAQ.md#why-is-the-firebase-ossu-app-different-or-broken).
+Read more in the [FAQ](./FAQ.md#why-is-the-firebase-ossu-app-different-or-broken). **[`DONE`]**

 # Curriculum